jockerz/Colek/kamus-batak.md

-## Batak Language Word Translator to Bahasa Indonesia (default) or Otherwise
+## Batak Language to Bahasa Indonesia (default) or otherwise Word Translator

 > This is just for educational purpose.
 Use it at your own risk